ethz-pes/AI-mag/README.md

 * The generation of the FEM training/testing sets takes some tens of hours.
 * The following mid-range laptop is used: Intel Core i7-8650U @ 1.90GHz / 16GB RAM

+I have a powerful cluster, can I use it?
+* Yes, the code can run in parallel (multithreading and/or completely distributed).
+* The code has been run succesfully on a HPC cluster using LSF.

 Can this code run with GNU Octave?
 * The code is not compatible with GNU Octave.
 * The ANN library is not compatible with GNU Octave.
 * The COMSOL MATLAB Livelink is not compatible with GNU Octave.
+* The GUI is not compatible with GNU Octave.

 Why the tool in MATLAB and Python and not only in Python?
 * Mainly due to the COMSOL MATLAB Livelink which is great on MATLAB